odolbeau/gpx-cli/README.md

 ## License

-Datagen is released under the MIT License.
+This tool is released under the MIT License.
 See the bundled LICENSE file for details.